-A few years ago there was a very good Carpenter in West Munster who was hand-building bespoke design log cabins.
+I have often heard the stoy that a few years ago there was a very good carpenter in West Munster who was hand-building bespoke design log cabins.
 He was doing a beautiful job, using the best of timber and putting the finest care into the construction of the cabins.
 They were a sight to see when they were first built.
 Unfortunately, this builder did not have the correct base structure.
 He built his cabins on an array of blocks which are not property footed.
 Over a period of time the blocks shifted as the log cabins settled.
 This led to severe structural deterioration of the cabins and of course, the customers were very unhappy.
 The carpenter was soon out of business.

 How to build a log cabin foundation